 10 Internships for High School Freshmen

 If you’re a high school freshman looking for internship opportunities, you’ve come to the right place!
-Freshman year of high school is an ideal time to apply for internships, as they provide an opportunity to work in professional environments, explore potential career interests, and develop valuable skills.
+Freshman year of high school is an ideal time to apply for internships as they provide an opportunity to work in professional environments, explore potential career interests, and develop valuable skills.

-Engaging in internships will help you build a strong resume, showcasing initiative, and practical experience that will set you apart from your peers.
-These experiences will demonstrate your commitment to learning and personal growth, highlighting your ability to excel in challenging environments.
-By working alongside seasoned professionals, you can develop a deeper understanding of your field of interest, build a strong foundation for future career pursuits, and enhance your college applications with real-world experience.
-Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.
+Engaging in internships will help you build a strong resume, showcasing initiative and practical experience that can set you apart from your peers.
+These experiences will demonstrate your commitment to learning and personal growth and highlight your ability to excel in challenging environments.
+By working alongside professionals, you will understand your field of interest, build a strong foundation for future career pursuits, and enhance your college applications.

 Here are 10 internships open to high school freshmen that are worth considering!
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

-Location: Remote!
+Location:Â Remote!
 You can work from anywhere in the world.

 Cost: Starting at $2,490.
 Financial aid is available.

-Application Deadline: Deadlines vary depending on the cohort.
-Spring (January), Summer (May), Fall (September) and Winter (November).
+Application Deadline:Â Deadlines vary depending on the cohort.
+Spring (January), Summer (May), Fall (September) and Winter (November).Â

-Dates: 8-week programs with multiple cohorts throughout the year, including spring, summer, fall, and winter.
+Dates:Â 8-week programs with multiple cohorts throughout the year, including spring, summer, fall, and winter.

 Eligibility: Students who can work for 10-20 hours/week, for 8-12 weeks.
 Open to high school students, undergraduates, and gap year students!

-Cost/Stipend: No cost; Interns may receive a stipend based on academic level and session duration.
+Cost/Stipend:Â Interns may receive a stipend based on academic level and session duration.

-Application Deadline: Varies depending on the internship opportunity.
+Application Deadline: Varies depending on the internship opportunity.Â

-Fall (16-week program, from late August or early September to mid-December)
+Dates:Â Fall (16-week program, from late August or early September to mid-December) | Spring (16-week program, from mid-January to early May) | Summer (10-week program, from late May or early June to August).

-Be a full-time student (high school through graduate level) or a part-time college-level student enrolled in a minimum of 6 semester hours.
+Eligibility:Â U.S. citizens who have a cumulative 3.0 GPA (on a 4.0 scale) and are full-time students (high school through graduate level) or a part-time college-level student enrolled in a minimum of 6 semester hours.

-These internships provide training, mentorship, and career development to over 2000+ students annually alongside exposure to leading experts in science, engineering, finance, IT, and business.
+NASA’s Office of STEM Engagement offers internship opportunities across America.
+Their extensive internship database, which you can access here, allows you to find opportunities specifically open to high school students, including those that welcome high school freshmen.
+These internships provide training, mentorship, and career development to over 2000+ students annually, alongside exposure to experts in science, engineering, finance, IT, and business.
 The internships are offered in a range of subjects and disciplines, including space science, engineering, aeronautics, technology, space microbiology, robotics, ecology, and even outreach and communications.
-You will get to design experiments, analyze mission data, and develop innovative technologies.
+You will design experiments, analyze mission data, and contribute to the development of innovative technologies.Â

-Location: Alley Pond Environmental Center, Douglaston, NY
+Location:Â Alley Pond Environmental Center, Douglaston, NY

 Application Deadline: September (Fall) | February (Spring) | June (Summer)

-Be at least 14 years old and currently in high school.
+Eligibility:Â Applicants must be at least 14 years old and currently in high school

-The Alley Pond Environmental Center’s Field Biology Internship (FBI) is meant for high school students interested in field research, urban biology, and the intricacies of local ecosystems and wildlife.
-This program offers a foundation in research and experiment design, vital skills that will prove invaluable in college, and even more so if you’re interested in becoming a researcher.
-As FBI interns, you'll explore a range of ecosystems within Alley Pond Park and other Queens, NYC areas, conducting tasks such as biodiversity surveys, bird observations, soil and water quality assessments, macroinvertebrate identification, coastal seining, and native flora planting.
-Throughout your internship, you'll gain practical experience, learn from environmental experts, and build a supportive community with fellow interns and mentors.
+The Alley Pond Environmental Center’s Field Biology Internship (FBI) is meant for high school students interested in field research, urban biology, and local ecosystems and wildlife.
+This program offers a foundation in research and experimental design.
+You'll explore ecosystems within Alley Pond Park and other Queens, NYC areas, conducting biodiversity surveys, bird observations, soil and water quality assessments, macroinvertebrate identification, coastal seining, and native flora planting.
+Throughout your internship, you'll gain practical experience, learn from environmental experts, and build community with fellow interns and mentors.Â

-Location: Monell Chemical Senses Center, Philadelphia, PA
+Location: Monell Chemical Senses Center, Philadelphia, PAÂ Â

-Cost/Stipend: Free; Students are provided a stipend.
+Cost/Stipend: Free; students are provided a stipend.

 Application Deadline: Applications typically close in January.